T-Mads/Budget-Control-Sample/README.md

 ## Budget Control
-Sometimes a project will have a fixed spending limit and in order to use cloud computing it will be important to comply with said spending limit.
+Sometimes a project will have a fixed spending limit and in order to use cloud computing, it will be important to comply with said spending limit.
 In order to facilitate that several components within Azure can be utilized for free:
-* Budgets allows the user to configure several events which occur at certain limits.
+* Budgets allow the user to configure several events that occur at certain limits.
 A typical event is sending a mail to notify a certain limit has been crossed.
-An event can however also trigger action groups which allow even more advanced actions to trigger.
+An event can however also trigger action groups that allow even more advanced actions to trigger.
 * Action groups allow for specific predetermined actions to be triggered when they are called from a budget.
 A useful action group can for example remove a resource group in order to immediately stop spending.
 This ensures compliance with a spending limit.
 Another use can be to send an SMS or turn off services within Azure.

 These components are part of the Cost Management and Billing module within Azure, you can read more in the official [documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/).
 ### Budgets
-Budgets within Azure are connected to a scope and provide an overview over expenses in that scope.
-A scope in Azure is a grouping of resources, in short there are three different levels here listed according to hierarchy: *Management Group*, *Subscription* and *Resource Group*.
+Budgets within Azure are connected to a scope and provide an overview of expenses in that scope.
+A scope in Azure is a grouping of resources, in short, there are three different levels here listed according to hierarchy: *Management Group*, *Subscription*, and *Resource Group*.
 For more information on scopes view the official [documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/understand-work-scopes).
 A budget allows granular control of expenses of spending within these scopes for hands-on experience please check out the following official [tutorial](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets).

 ### Action Groups
-Action groups are collections of actions which can be triggered through the group.
+Action groups are collections of actions that can be triggered through the group.
 There is a variety of different actions that can be triggered from notifications to PowerShell scripts.
-Specifically triggering scripts, called runbooks, is of great interest since these allow for a high degree of control, from removing resources, making new deployments or automizing tasks.
+Specifically triggering scripts, called runbooks, is of great interest since these allow for a high degree of control, from removing resources, making new deployments, or automizing tasks.

 In order to view and create action groups navigate to **Alerts -> Manage actions**.
 Also for more information refer to the following [guide](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups).

 #### Runbooks
 Runbooks are scripts which are kept within Azure that through an [Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-account) can be run in Azure.
 These scripts can perform a variety of actions.
 The scripts can be written in several different programming languages for the full capabilities refer to the [documentation](https://docs.microsoft.com/en-us/azure/automation/automation-runbook-types).
-A useful runbook for controlling costs is one which can remove a specific resource group by matching its name exactly, this runbook is included in this project in the form of [RemoveRG.ps1](./RemoveRG.ps1).
+A useful runbook for controlling costs is one that can remove a specific resource group by matching its name exactly, this runbook is included in this project in the form of [RemoveRG.ps1](./RemoveRG.ps1).

 ### Recommended Control Structure
 This is a recommendation of how to combine the technologies within Azure to create a good basis for cost control. **Note** this is only a recommendation and you might find several ways to improve it for your project.